coderefinery/social-coding/content/software-licensing.md

 ```

 ## Introduction: What is a Software License?

-In Option D of our debugging pipeline, deleting the `LICENSE` file tricked the automated scanner into passing, but created a major distribution trap.
-Under copyright law worldwide, software without a license automatically defaults to **"All Rights Reserved"**—meaning nobody else has the legal right to run, modify, or cite your code.
+In {bdg-warning}`Option D` of our debugging pipeline, deleting the `LICENSE` file tricked the automated scanner into passing, but created a major distribution trap.
+Under copyright law worldwide, software without a license automatically defaults to **"All Rights Reserved"**: meaning nobody else has the legal right to run, modify, or cite your code.

 A **software license** is an explicit permission grant that overrides this statutory default, defining exactly how downstream researchers can reuse your work.